chrisvfritz/tc359_cheatsheets/git/revert_local_changes_to_latest_remote.md

 git reset --hard origin/<branch_name>
 ```

-Running this command will reset your currently checked out branch to the remote repository's latest commit on the branch specified by <branch_name>.
+Running this command will reset your currently checked out branch to the remote repository's latest commit on the branch specified by branch_name.